dojo/docs/dojo/touch.rst

 - "mousedown | mousemove | mouseup | mouseleave" on desktops.

-So by using dojo/touch, we don't need to worry about appropriate native events when switching devices.
+So by using dojo/touch, we don't need to worry about appropriate native events when switching running platforms.

 ======